RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 While doing that in my case Visual studio was complaining about some errors in `Netflix.js` and right so.
 You can see that there are a couple of mistpyed `..., params : , ...` lingering around.
 If that the case for you as well go ahead and remove them.
-Not quite sure if that's Netflix or an JayData issue, but it's reported to JayData nevertheless.
+Not quite sure if that's Netflix or an JayData issue, but it's reported to JayData.

 Alright almost done.
 Let's open up `js/home.js` and
 1. get rid of the current WinJS.xhr call